 How to Design a Backup Strategy in SQL Server

-Designing a backup strategy is fairly straightforward, but it can get complicated when you’ve got a lot of moving pieces in your scenario.
+Designing a SQL Server backup strategy is fairly straightforward, but it can get complicated when you’ve got a lot of moving pieces in your scenario.
 Here we’ll discuss some of the factors you’ll want to take into consideration when designing your strategy as well as some good practices.
 Notice I stayed away from the phrase ‘best practices’.
 This is because best practices only give you a point from which you should start the discussion.
 Too often best practices are blindly followed, and that’s very dangerous.

 For starters, best practices are never published with an explanation of perspective.
 There’s rarely anything that holds true 100% of the time.
 For example, if “best practices” say to always do full backups once a day followed by log backups every hour, that’s pretty specific.
 But what “best” are we talking about?
 Best for backups, for recovery, for server resources?
 And so on.
 So here we’ll stay away from ‘best practice’ recommendations like that and just give you a couple high-level discussion points so you’ll be better prepared to make your own decisions.